 Postdoctoral fellows receive:

-- 12 month fellowship, with the opportunity to compete for re-appointment for up to a total of three years, if progress is satisfactory;
+- 12 month fellowship, with the opportunity to compete for re-appointment for a second year, if progress is satisfactory;

 - partial support for fringe benefits and/or for out of pocket expenses for trainee’s own health insurance; and